📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Add the flour, golden brown sugar, salt, and cinnamon to a bowl.
 Mix well.

-Slice into pieces 1/2 cup of unsalted butter and 4 ounces of cream cheese.
-Then add the butter and cream cheese together with the flour mixture.
+Slice 1/2 cup of unsalted butter and 4 ounces of cream cheese into pieces, then add the butter pieces and the cream cheese pieces together with the flour mixture we set aside earlier.

 Slice one half cup of unsalted butter and four ounces of cream cheese, both that have softened at room temperature, into pieces, then add the butter and cream cheese together with the flour mixture.

-With your hands, a fork, or a pastry cutter, mix the sliced butter and cream cheese all together with the flour mixture until it turns into a lumpy crumbly mixture.
-Do not overmix.
-It should be lumpy and crumbly with bits of butter and cream cheese showing.
-Set the mixture aside for now.
+With your bare hands (or use food handlers kitchen gloves), a fork, or a pastry cutter, mix the butter and cream cheese pieces together with the flour mixture until it turns into a lumpy crumbly mixture.
+Do not over mix.
+It should be lumpy and crumbly, with bits of butter and cream cheese showing.
+Set the crisp topping mixture aside for now.

 Mix the sliced butter and cream cheese with the flour mixture until it is a lumpy crumbly mixture.
 Do not overmix.